Best Crypto Cards in Turkey (2026)

 Crypto Card Regulation in Turkey

 The CBRT payment ban applies to direct crypto-to-merchant transactions, NOT to crypto cards settling through Visa/Mastercard in TRY.
-Card spending is legally distinct and no enforcement has targeted this model.
+When Mehmet taps his KAST card at the lokanta, the merchant receives TRY through Visa.
+This is legally distinct from the banned direct crypto payment.
+No enforcement action has targeted crypto card users.

 Tax Treatment of Card Rewards in Turkey